mightyspring/javascript/README.md

         .attr('width',  (radius + margin) * 2)
       .append('svg:g')
         .attr('transform', 'translate(' + (radius + margin) + ',' + (radius + margin) + ')')
-        .call(tron.led);
+        .call(tron.led)
+    ;
     ```

     **[[⬆]](#TOC)**

 ## <a name='commas'>Commas</a>

-  - Leading commas: **Nope.**
+  - Leading commas: **Yep.**

     ```javascript
     // bad
+    var once,
+      upon,
+      aTime
+    ;

+    // good
     var once
         , upon
-      , aTime;
+        , aTime

-    // good
-    var once,
-        upon,
-        aTime;
+    ;

     // bad
     var hero = {
+      firstName: 'Bob',
+      lastName: 'Parr',
+      heroName: 'Mr. Incredible',
+      superPower: 'strength'
+    };

+    // good
+    var hero = {
         firstName: 'Bob'
       , lastName: 'Parr'
       , heroName: 'Mr. Incredible'
       , superPower: 'strength'
     };

-    // good
-    var hero = {
-      firstName: 'Bob',
-      lastName: 'Parr',
-      heroName: 'Mr. Incredible',
-      superPower: 'strength'
-    };
     ```

   - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it's in quirksmode.
 Also, in some implementations of ES3 would add length to an array if it had an additional trailing comma.
 This was clarified in ES5 ([source](http://es5.github.io/#D)):
+  > ^ This is one of the main reasons why leading commas are great.
+You never have to worry about this bug, but if you have a leading comma in the wrong spot, the code minifier will break and let you know.

   > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.

-    ```javascript
-    // bad
-    var hero = {
-      firstName: 'Kevin',
-      lastName: 'Flynn',
-    };

-    var heroes = [
-      'Batman',
-      'Superman',
-    ];

-    // good
-    var hero = {
-      firstName: 'Kevin',
-      lastName: 'Flynn'
-    };

-    var heroes = [
-      'Batman',
-      'Superman'
-    ];
-    ```

     **[[⬆]](#TOC)**